 Renewable Portfolio Standards

 Each of the states we serve has enacted either a Renewable Portfolio Standard or a voluntary Renewable Energy Objective.
 Minnesota requires 20% of the energy we serve our Minnesota retail customers to come from renewable resources by 2020 and 25% by 2025.
 The state also requires 1.5% of our energy for Minnesota retail customers to be generated by solar resources by 2020.
-We're well positioned to comply with Minnesota's renewable energy standard, with 17% of our resources coming from renewables today.
+We're well positioned to comply with Minnesota's renewable energy standard, with over 15% of our resources coming from renewables today.
 That percentage will increase when the Merricourt Wind Energy Center is energized in 2020.
-Additionally, we've purchased Solar Renewable Energy Credits to comply with the solar energy standard through 2021.
+Additionally, we've purchased Solar Renewable Energy Credits to comply with the solar energy standard through 2021 and anticipate building or purchasing a large scale solar project by 2022.
 North Dakota and South Dakota implemented voluntary Renewable Energy Objectives for 10% of all electricity sold at retail to be obtained from renewable resources by 2015.
 We met those objectives.

 Location: Big Stone City, SD

 Age: On line since 1975

 2019 net energy output: 2,619,088 MWh